Skparab1/wordle/README.md

     - if user solves it then word will change after reload
   - still need to save guesses
 - larger word bank
+  - needs to be bigger but ok for now